Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

         az login --tenant <tenant-id>
         azd auth login --tenant-id <tenant-id>
         ```
-1. Initiate the environment deployment by executing the `azd up` command  in a `Bash Shell`.
+1. Initiate the environment deployment by executing the `azd up` command.
 This will handle both the infrastructure provisioning and code deployment, which should take around one hour to complete.
-Running the `azd` command in `PowerShell` will result in an error.

     *Note:- When executing the `azd up` command, you will be asked to provide several values.
 Below, you will find a detailed explanation of each prompt.*